xuqiongkai/xuqiongkai.github.io/README.md

 ## Misc

-I boulder regularly, and aim at climbing high someday.
-Doing research is somewhat similar to climbing.
+I boulder regularly and aim at climbing high someday.
+I believe that doing research is similar to climbing.

 <span style="color:gray">This website is still under construction.</span>